Where to See Tulips in Holland

 It All Begins with National Tulip Day in Amsterdam

-Every year, on the third Saturday in January, commercial bulb growers from around the Netherlands bring some 200,000 tulips in crates to Amsterdam and set them out in a pretty pattern in Dam Square, right in front of the Royal Palace.
+Since the even was created in 2022, this has happened at Dam Square, directly in front of the Royal Palace.
 However, for whatever reason, the powers that be decided to move it this year to the Museumplein, in front of the gorgeous Rijksmuseum.
 As many as 10,000 people, locals and tourists alike, line up behind the barricades to see and photograph the display.
 Then, when the gates are opened, they are invited in to pick a bunch of tulips to take home.
 For free.

 The tulips are not cut flowers.
 You pick the whole thing, bulb and all, though the bulb will not flower again if you plant it.
 It has already given all its energy to the pretty flower on top and it’s tired!
 On the way in, you’re given a bag for your flowers.
-It used to be a handled plastic bag, but now they have changed to paper to be more sustainable.
-I don’t know that they count the number of flowers in your bunch as you leave, but it’s not cool to be too greedy.
-Most people seem to pick 20 or so.
+It used to be a handled plastic bag, but now they have changed to bio-degradable paper to be more sustainable.
+You are allowed to pick up to 20 blooms per person, so be sure to leave the rest for others.

 Here’s a glimpse of what you will see if you head to Amsterdam for National Tulip Day (from a past incarnation on the Dam).

 If you want to experience Tulip Day in Amsterdam for yourself, here are the deets: